Kendall Jenner On Having Plastic Surgery, Collecting Cars, And Tackling Anxiety

 Kendall Jenner has been open and honest about everything else, so why wouldn’t she be honest about getting plastic surgery?

-[Featured image by Pascal Le Segretain/Getty Images for Victoria’s Secret]
+[Featured Image by Pascal Le Segretain/Getty Images for Victoria’s Secret]